 To use sink disposal, follow the posted directions.
 If it is clogged, quickly pull the lever and release it to clear the drain; otherwise, you will get a disposal shower.
 Repeat this procedure if necessary,

 Clean up after yourself after you eat.
 Put your silverware in the bucket and clean out your dish COMPLETELY with the sprayer in the sink.
 We do not have a dishwasher.
 It is only a sanitizer.

-Communication Grid

-The communication grid below can be used to communicate with those assisting in the bylaws revision process about items in the document.